 Important: At first, you can start with a default theme of UserGuiding.
-If you create a custom theme like we did with the Playground Theme, you can use it for your guides.
+If you create a custom theme as we did with the Playground Theme, you can use it for your guides.

 To learn how to create a custom theme, you can read this article.

-- Now, you can add a first step to your newly created guide via the + Step button or with Click Here.
+- Now, you can add the first step to your newly created guide via the + Step button or with Click Here.